jespergran98/withCafe/README.md

 --

-Create a new menu section for my café website.
-My website is a high end website,
+Create a new menu section for my café website featuring the food at my café.
+My website is a well designed modern café website with high standards, importing the base css styling from main.css.

+Your task now is to improve the menu.html with the menu items and provide a new menu.css file located in styles/menuCSS folder.

 Here is the full menu, and the images I want you to include for each section in a creative display with alternating images left and right of the menu: